Shelby, Montana: Education

 Shelby Public Schools educates students from kindergarten through 12th grade.
-Shelby High School's team name is the Coyotes.
+In the 2021–2022 school year, Shelby High School had 112 students enrolled.
+The school's team name is the Coyotes.

 Toole County Library is a public library in Shelby.

 Media

+The Shelby Promoter is the newspaper for Shelby.
+It is printed weekly and also offers an e-edition.

-KSEN AM 1150 and KZIN-FM 96.7 are two local radio outlets, owned by Townsquare Media.
+Two radio stations are licensed in Shelby.
+KSEN AM 1150 and KZIN-FM 96.7 are both owned by Townsquare Media.

-Transportation
+Infrastructure

-Amtrak, the national passenger rail system, provides daily service to Shelby (both east and west), operating its Empire Builder from Chicago to Seattle and Portland, Oregon.
+At Shelby station, Amtrak, the national passenger rail system, provides daily service to Shelby (both east and west), operating its Empire Builder from Chicago to Seattle and Portland, Oregon.
+The freight rail yard is known as the Port of Northern Montana.

+Shelby is at the intersection of Interstate 15 and U.S. Route 2.

-Northern Transit Interlocal, local bus transportation system.
-Provides transportation to Great Falls & Kalispell.
+Northern Transit Interlocal] the local bus transportation system, provides transportation to Great Falls & Kalispell.

 Shelby Airport is a county-owned airport two miles north of town.
+The nearest commercial airport is Great Falls International Airport, 86 mi south.